A big batch of cookies coming out of the oven. Your gym bag full of dirty clothes.

 it.
 The mucous membrane makes mucus, that sticky stuff in your nose you might call

 snot.
-Mucus captures dust,
+Mucus captures dust, germs, and other

-your nose, you will also see hairs that can trap large particles, like dirt or pollen.
+will also see hairs that can trap large particles, like dirt or pollen.

 If something does get trapped in there, you can probably guess what happens next.

 You sneeze.
-Sneezes can send
+Sneezes can send those unwelcome

-those unwelcome particles speeding out of your nose at 100 mph!
+particles speeding out of your nose at 100 mph!